cyik/twitch-channelreward-redeemer/README.md

-# Twitch Auto Redeemer Extension
+# Twitch Auto Redeemer Extension by cyik

 A lightweight browser extension that monitors when Twitch chaannel goes live and instantly redeems channel rewards as soon as they go live.

 ## Features
 - **Auto-Detection**: Periodic checking (default: 5 mins) of streamer live status, can be set to whatever you like.
-- **Auto-Redeem**: Instantly triggers a specific channel point reward upon stream start.
+- **Auto-Redeem**: Instantly redeems a specific channel point reward as soon as the specified streamer goes live.
-- **Smart Tracking**: Remembers the last live status to prevent multiple redemptions within the same session.
+- **Redemption history**: Shows all successful twitch channel redeems that were redeemed through the extension.

 ## Setup Instructions